shubhamsrivastava951/Power-BI-Projects/Sales-Insight-Dashboard-using-Power-BI/README.md

 ## Steps Followed in this project

-1. Learned about AIMS grid for project planning.
+1. Learned about the AIMS grid for project planning.
 2. Used MySQL for retrieving the data from the database into Power BI.
 3. Data Cleaning in power query.
 4. Performed ETL process (Extract Transform and Load)
-5. Created measure for needs and used them for creating visuals in PowerBi.
+5. Created measures for needs and used them for creating visuals in PowerBi.
 6. In the currency there were two types of currencies in transactions, performed currency conversion to make all the currency type same
 7. Data Validation
 8. Data Modelling and Visualization.

 ## Major Changes/ Customizations Made

-1.Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the       Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
+1. Solved the ‘(blank)’ problem for the products section by deleting the original products table and adding the self-modified products table (where I have added the       Products ranging from Prod280 to Prod339 with their product type (random type- b/w ‘Own Brand’ and ‘Distribution’).
-2.Merged the original modified ‘sales_transaction’ table with the new ‘sales_transaction’ table having profit margin, cost price, etc.
+2. Merged the original modified ‘sales_transaction’ table with the new ‘sales_transaction’ table having profit margin, cost price, etc.

 ###  Insights